AffiliationAssociate Professor, Hitotsubashi ICS

 Patricia (Tish) Robinson received her MBA and Ph.D. from the MIT Sloan School of Management at the Massachusetts Institute of Technology and her BA from Pomona College.

-Professor Robinson is currently on sabbatical at Stanford University researching how managers could apply mediation and coaching to leading diverse teams.
+Professor Robinson is currently researching how managers could apply conflict transformation and coaching skills to leading diverse teams.
 Robinson’s interest in conflict resolution stems from two decades’ worth of corporate training and consulting in companies such as Berlitz, Denso, Dentsu, Goldman Sachs, JTB (Japan Travel Bureau), Mitsui Trading, Mizuho Financial Group, Nikkei Shimbun, SMBC Mitsui Sumitomo Bank, Yamaha Music, and Yamaha Motors, among others.